microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationuser-list-assignments.md

 ---
 title: "List assignments of a user"
-description: "Returns a list of assignments assigned to a user for all classes."
+description: "Get a list of assignments assigned to a user for all classes."
 localization_priority: Normal
 author: "mmast-msft"
 ms.prod: "education"